One of 189 Pathways™

 The Discovery

-How is The Reconciliation Voice pathway recognized?
+How is this pathway recognized?

-Can someone carry The Reconciliation Voice name with different Enneagram wings?
+Can someone carry this pathway name with different Enneagram wings?

-What is Karmic healing and how does it relate to the Enneagram?
+What is Karmic Healing and how does it relate to the Enneagram?

 Is This Your Pathway?